vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 The Egyptians appear to have been the only cultural nation of antiquity who discarded the moon entirely as a time-marker.
 Other contemporaneous cultural nations, e.g. the Sumero-Akkadians of Babylon, and the Vedic Indians retained both the sun and the moon as time-markers, the sun for the year, the moon for the month.

-The Indian astronomers called the moon māsakrt, (month-maker) and before the Siddhanta Jyotiṣa time, the moon was considered more important as a time marker than the sun (vide $5).
+The Indian astronomers called the moon māsakrt, (month-maker) and before the Siddhānta Jyotiṣa time, the moon was considered more important as a time marker than the sun (vide $5).
 It was the same with other nations too, for as Pannekoek remarks, we find the opinion written in the sacred books of many nations "For regulating time, the moon has been created".

 The retention of both the sun and the moon, however, gives rise to a multitude of problems, of which a fair summary is given by Pannekoek as follows,*